 To those of you who have accompanied us on the journey so far, thank you.
 And if you’re just joining us, welcome!

-If you’d like to start reading 239 Days In America from the beginning, we’ve added a banner on our home page.
-If you would rather just jump to the highlights, here’s a list of what we think are our Top Eleven Daily Features so far (because Top Tens are so overdone):
+If you would rather jump to the highlights, here’s a list of what we think are our best eleven daily features so far (because Top Tens are so overdone):

 DAY 13: This Shining Colored Man